 Software can be buggy, and some of the most advanced capabilities are still forthcoming.

 Cuts more than 100 materials.
 Free software.
 Bluetooth.
-2mm clearance for thicker materials.
+2 millimeter clearance for thicker materials.
 Includes auto blade, cutting mat, one-month subscription to Silhouette store equal to $25 in downloads.
 PixScan compatible.
 Small footprint.
 Can cut through thicker materials than other machines.

 Smaller cutting surface than other machines.
 Blade may wear down quickly.

 Cuts more than 100 materials.
 SmartSet dial makes sure you get correct depth and pressure for any material.
 Upload your own image or select from Cricut's library.
-Double tool holder for cutting/writing or cutting/scoring.
+Double tool holder for cutting and writing or cutting and scoring.
 Dial adjustment.
 Embedded Bluetooth.
 German carbide blade.
 Amazing number of options for use.
 Cutting mat doesn't slide.

 You must have an Internet connection to use the machine.
 No manual feed jogger, so if vinyl gets stuck, it is difficult to remove.

 Cuts and embosses materials including tissue paper, foils, acetate ribbon, vinyl, and thin leather.
 Works with other embossing folders and dies.
-Includes embossing folder, 2 metal dies, several plates, and a 6" x 8" embossing mat.
+Includes embossing folder, 2 metal dies, several plates, and a 6-inch by 8-inch embossing mat.
 Collapsible handle.
 Compact.
 Portable.

 Limited functionality compared to other machines.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.